Thursday, 24 October 2024

 I will also have to switch the CLOAD*array commands and CSAVE*array commands to Coco equivalent disk load and save routines.
 I had to convert Nick's routine, which saves 16 numeric items, and then a single string containing hashed information about items carried and/or the rooms in which they are currently located.
 I convert that string into a bunch of integers, which I simply add to the numeric array values that I load and save using the special CLOAD* and CSAVE* command of the MC-10 (it's really convenient).
 I must say, the hashing routines created by Nick are amazing examples of memory saving technique, especially when one considers he was only in high school at the time.
 The whole program, in fact is a master class of memory parsimonious BASIC programming.
 And it's still elegant and readable to boot.
 My hat goes off to Nick.
 He's a national treasure of the Coco nation.

-My first stab at rendering the win routine can be seen in the video above.
-I have since cleaned it up quite a bit.
-I think Nick might have had some M/L special effects as part of it, which I have converted to flashing the screen to the alternate yellow/red character screen colours of the MC6847.
+I think Nick might have had some M/L special effects as part of the final Win Game scene, which I have converted to flashing the screen to the alternate yellow/red character screen colours of the MC6847.
 But having never got the original game running, the special effects in the game are just my best guesses.

 The Internet Archive is currently down from a cyber attack, but when it is back up and running, Maybe I'll put the Coco version of the game up there, unless Nick wants to pull the distribution in-house.
 But in the mean time, for testing purposes, the MC-10 version can be played for the next little while at my Gamejolt page: